 Here are a few ways you can defend and protect your organization from phishing attacks:

-1. Multifactor authentication or MFA is a security control, which prompts a user to verify their login identity through a combination of two or more authenticators.
+- Multifactor Authentication (MFR) is a security control that prompts a user to verify their login identity through a combination of two or more authenticators.
 The idea is to make it tough for cyberthreat actors to gain access to information systems and networks, even if a password or a personal identification number has been compromised.
 When multiple factors are enabled, an unauthorized user will not gain access to a system unless they know both or all the factors.

-1. A lot of organizations focus only on being able to spot phishing emails, however this approach will have limited success as it does not take into account dealing with the attacks that get through and cause harm.
-It is, therefore, necessary to include technical measures to your approach.
+- A lot of organizations focus only on being able to spot phishing emails; however, this approach will have limited success as it does not take into account dealing with the attacks that get through and cause harm.
+It is therefore necessary to include technical measures in your approach.

 The guidance provided by NCSC has four layers of defense: